-Carboprost tromethamine (Injection)
+Carboprost tromethamine (By injection)

 Carboprost Tromethamine (KAR-boe-prost troe-METH-a-meen)